kfrizzell/MITportfolio/README.md

 # MITportfolio
-MIT Portfolio Project
-Katrina Frizzell
+Katrina Frizzell - MIT Coding Portfolio

+Professional Certificate in Coding: Women's Cohort 2021-2022

-This is a collection of my coding projects.
+This is a collection of my coding projects (Part 1 Web Development With Javascript).

 Please do not reproduce, use, or duplicate.

 Contact katrinafrizzell@gmail.com for more information.
-2022